 We invest in residential mortgage loans (mortgage loans secured by residential real property) through secondary market purchases from banks, non-bank financial institutions, and the Agencies.
-These mortgage loans are secured primarily by residential properties in the United States.
-Our residential mortgage loan portfolio is comprised primarily of seasoned reperforming residential mortgage loans.
-Our seasoned reperforming loan portfolio is primarily comprised of loans seasoned over 120 months typically with higher loan-to-value ratios and spottier pay histories.
+Our residential mortgage loan portfolio is comprised primarily of reperforming residential mortgage loans, which have been outstanding, or seasoned, for more than 120 months, and typically have higher loan-to-value ratios and spottier pay histories.

-Our residential mortgage loan portfolio also includes business purpose loans.
+Our residential mortgage loan portfolio also includes business purpose loans and investor loans.
 Our business purpose loans are loans to businesses that are secured by real property which will be renovated by the borrower.
-Upon completion of the renovation the property typically will be either (i) sold by the borrower or, (ii) refinanced by the borrower who may then subsequently sell or rent the property.
+Upon completion of the renovation the property typically will be either (i) sold by the borrower, or (ii) refinanced by the borrower who may then subsequently sell or rent the property.
 Most, but not all, of the properties securing our business purpose loans are residential, and a portion of the loan is used to cover renovation costs.
 Our business purpose loans are included as a part of our Loans held for investment portfolio and are carried at fair value.
 Our business purpose loans tend to be short duration, often less than one year, and generally the coupon rate is higher than our residential mortgage loans.